Montana/travis-hashicorp-vault-integration/README.md

 [![Build Status](https://app.travis-ci.com/Montana/travis-hashicorp-vault-integration.svg?branch=master)](https://app.travis-ci.com/Montana/travis-hashicorp-vault-integration)

+# Why manage secrets?

+* Increasing number of applications accessing sensitive data:

+>> Means secrets distributed over a wider landscape
+>> Means increased exposure to threats

+* Classic secret management (i.e. encrypted file on a share) will not scale

+>>Application access to secrets complicated
+>>Rotation and invalidation of secrets difficult and slow process
+>>>Especially critical when something is compromised!

 ## Usage

 VAULT tokens will typically expire.
 You could have Travis obtain a token for each run by calling the VAULT API.
 You’ll still need a credential that you can use to authenticate against VAULT.